TomerZv/InternetsProj/Readme.txt

-To run this exercise just run "RunThis.bat" in ADMINISTRATOR mode and than you can change the screen number at the url (range 1 - 3)
+Hi

+To run this module you need to mongoDb and nodejs installed. please review RunProgram.bat and verify the path of node and mongo execution files after you run the bat file all chrome tabs will be closed.